Local recording is a great option. It's free and doesn't require as much bandwidth.

 - Sign up at https://www.cloudconvert.com

 - In the gray top bar, select your conversion settings.
 You probably want 'webm' to 'mp4.'
-(If you'e extracting audio, convert 'webm' to 'mp3')
+(If you'e extracting audio only, convert 'webm' to 'mp3')

 - Click Select Files.
 Your webm file needs to be cloud accessible, with Dropbox, Google Drive, Box, etc.